talanta/fbhccsharp/README.md

 My FB Hackercup solutions in C#
 ==========

-This is my playground for programming improvement.
+This is my little programming playground.
 I'll try to reach a 100% coverage first.

 2011